norswap/norswap.github.io/.factory/posts/2017-02-23-0-ruby-module-linearization.md

 But how does linearization work, exactly?

 Here are a couple scenarios, what do you think the behaviour for each of this scenario is?
-Each is taylored to show something about the linearization process.
+Each is tailored to show something about the linearization process.

 ```ruby
 # Scenario 1